aidacademie/formation_excel/PivotTables.md

 ### Changing sort order

-* On Windows, right click inside a cell in Values.
-Choose sort (Trier).
+* On Windows, right click inside a cell in "Values".
+Choose "Sort" (Trier).
-* On Mac, click the Sort button in the Data tab while your mouse is in the column.
+* On Mac, click the "Sort" button in the Data tab while your mouse is in the column.

 ### Example : Data set (chi2.csv)
  Let’s do that with chi2.csv, our Chicago dataset.